+The School opened in August 2015 enrolling sixth grade.
+The seventh, eighth, and ninth grades were added in August 2016, 2017, and 2018, respectively.
+The School plans to grow enrollment in upcoming years to its authorized chartered enrollment.
+Management anticipates that revenue and expenses will increase as a result of the enrollment growth and has developed a budget to support the identified growth.
 The School has identified a continued need to provide students with additional support services and educational programs.
 Many of these programs will require additional resources not adequately funded with federal, state, or local district revenue.
 Also, potential cutbacks in educational spending at the federal, state, and local level could impact the School's financial resources to meet the State of Delaware's accountability requirements.
-However, the School is also hopeful about the prospect of increased Opportunity Funding at the State level.
-In anticipation of a possible decrease, the School is taking steps to increase the percentage of funding from nongovernmental resources.
+In anticipation of these events, the School is taking steps to increase the percentage of funding from nongovernmental resources.